-- 1. Commit New Zealand internationally to emission reductions consistent with stabilising climate at no more than 1.5 degrees warming. - 2.
-Contribute a fair share annually to international climate finance. - 3.
-Amend the Climate Change Response Act to acknowledge the role of nature in New Zealand's climate response, including taking into account ocean acidification. - 4.
-Amend the Resource Management Act to require the climate change and ocean acidification impacts of activities to be addressed through: - National direction following the adoption of a carbon budget and a national adaptation plan. - Consideration of climate change and ocean acidification for land use decision making, discharge permits, and spatial planning. - A National Policy Statement on climate change and ocean acidification.
+- Commit New Zealand internationally to emission reductions consistent with stabilising climate at no more than 1.5 degrees warming. - 2 Contribute a fair share annually to international climate finance. - 3 Amend the Climate Change Response Act to acknowledge the role of nature in New Zealand's climate response, including taking into account ocean acidification. - 4 Amend the Resource Management Act to require the climate change and ocean acidification impacts of activities to be addressed through: - National direction following the adoption of a carbon budget and a national adaptation plan.
+Consideration of climate change and ocean - acidification for land use decision making, discharge permits, and spatial planning. - A National Policy Statement on climate change and ocean acidification.

-- 5. Include climate change mitigation and adaptation in the National Policy Statement on Urban Development. - 6.
-Ensure public land carbon stocks are protected and enhanced through effective pest control across all public land within three years. - 7.
-Introduce agriculture in the ETS, or directly cap ruminant animal numbers. - 8.
-Amend the Crown Minerals Act to prohibit new coal mining across New Zealand and all mining on public conservation land. - Introduce a plan to phase-out existing coal mining and existing oil and gas drilling that addresses the needs of affected communities and those dependent on mining. - 10.
-Ensure government activities are climate friendly by: - Divesting from all Crown investments in fossil fuels. - Transitioning the Crown's vehicle fleet to electric vehicles wherever technologically feasible within five years. - Operate all stationary Crown assets on 100% renewable energy sources within 10 years. - 11.
-Expand active, public, and renewable modes of transport and support people and communities to implement community and household solar and wind power alongside battery storage.
+- 5 Include climate change mitigation and adaptation in the National Policy Statement on Urban Development. - 6 Ensure public land carbon stocks are protected and enhanced through effective pest control across all public land within three years. - 7 Introduce agriculture into the ETS, or directly cap ruminant animal numbers. - 8 Amend the Crown Minerals Act to prohibit new coal mining across New Zealand and all mining on public conservation land. - 9 Introduce a plan to phase-out existing coal mining and existing oil and gas drilling that addresses the needs of affected communities and those dependent on mining. - 10 Ensure government activities are climate friendly by: - Divesting from all Crown investments in fossil fuels. →

+- → Transitioning the Crown's vehicle fleet to electric vehicles wherever technologically feasible within five years. - Operate all stationary Crown assets on 100% renewable energy sources within 10 years. - 11 Expand active, public, and renewable modes of transport, and support people and communities to implement community and household solar and wind power alongside battery storage. - 12 Develop a programme to support farmers to convert to regenerative agriculture systems to reverse biodiversity loss, improve soil carbon retention and water management, and reduce nitrous oxide emissions. - 13 Require decision-making on all Governmentfunded or supported projects to expressly consider projected greenhouse gas emissions and prioritise those that have a low or positive impact.